AnabelSMRuggiero/sbmltoodepy/Tutorial.md

 Function definitions and reactions are stored in a similar manner.
 Currently, rules and initial assignments are not handled the same way.
-Rate rules are bound methods of the model class that are called along side reactions, and assignment rules and initial assignments are implemented through a method of themodel class, AssignmentRules().
+Rate rules are bound methods of the model class that are called alongside reactions, and assignment rules and initial assignments are implemented through a method of the model class, AssignmentRules().
-Algebraic rules are completely unsupported currently.
+Algebraic rules are not completely supported currently.

 In SBML, each model component can have both an id and a name.
 Each of the dictionaries containing compartments, parameters, species, reations, and function definitions can be searched by the component name using the appropriate method.